alokyadavnp/assignment_Rightware/README.md

 1. Go into the application root directory
 2. Run the command,
-       "ansible-playbook build.yml --ask-become-pass" --> will ask for your system password just enter and will run the script
+       "ansible-playbook build.yml" --> will ask for your system password just enter and will run the script
 3. Ansible is deployed in the localhost and on port 3000, use the address "localhost:3000" to access the webapp.